If you are thinking of starting an IVA, you will hear that IVAs last for five years, sometimes six.

 How long do IVAs last?

-This is what one Debt Camel reader had to say:
+This is what one Debt Camel reader said:

 IVA’s were supposed to be a way of getting debt free, not keeping you in insolvency for as long as they can.
-3 months just to send out a form to me that they claim they need back is unacceptable.
-Then it could take up to a year at best to get closed, that’s if they don’t wait for more PPI.
-I just want it done.
-After 75 months of paying for this and a further 3 already waiting for news of closure I am sick of the stress of it all.”
+After 75 months of paying for this and a further 3 already waiting for news of closure I am sick of the stress of it all.